1. Introduction – the problem of “county confusion”

 The era of modern local government began with the Local Government Act 1888 (LGA 1888).
 The LGA 1888 created a whole new set of statutorily defined administrative areas covering the whole of England and Wales, terming them “administrative counties” (two-tier local government areas) and “county boroughs” (single-tier local government areas).
 The Local Government (Scotland) Act 1889 created similar administrative areas in Scotland.

-Initially the combined area of an “administrative county” with its “associated county boroughs” was similar to that of the historic County from which the “administrative county” took its name (e.g. the combined area of the “administrative county” of “Warwickshire” with the “county boroughs” of “Birmingham” and “Coventry” was very similar to that of the historic County of Warwickshire).
+Initially the combined area of an “administrative county” with its “associated county boroughs” was similar to that of the historic county from which the “administrative county” took its name (e.g. in Warwickshire, the combined area of the “administrative county of Warwick” with the “county boroughs” of “Birmingham” and “Coventry” was very similar to that of the historic county of Warwick).
 However, subsequent changes to local government areas took place leading to small divergences in area between the Counties and their “administrative county” namesakes.

 “Today, on St George’s Day, we commemorate our patron saint and formally acknowledge the continuing role of our traditional counties in England’s public and cultural life.”